Jon & Kate Gosselin Both Receive Backlash Amid Shocking Allegations That Son Collin Was ‘Mentally Tortured’

 “I’m in the public eye,” Kate told GMA.
 “I have been investigated many times… It’s always unfounded obviously.”

-Jon and Kate Gosselin shot to fame with their TLC reality show, Jon and Kate Plus 8, which followed their journey as young parents to eight children.
+Jon and Kate Gosselin shot to fame with their TLC reality show, Jon and Kate Plus 8, which followed their journey as young parents of eight children.
 After their headline-making divorce in 2009, Kate continued filming with the kids for several seasons of Kate Plus 8.
 The 2019 dating show, Kate Plus Date, featured just the Gosselin mom and her oldest daughters.